Michael Heath-Caldwell M.Arch

 The Late Randle Wilbraham Esq.
 Full of years of honour,

 Randle Wilbraham has paid the common debt, and his place is empty except in the memories and affections of the survivors.
-Where he has died there he was born - at Rode Hall - on the 1st March 1801; the eldest son of the fine old English gentleman his father, of the same name, who died five and twenty years ago, aged 88. - - Wreathes and crosses were sent by the following:- The Misses Marsh-Cadlwell, - -
+Where he has died there he was born - at Rode Hall - on the 1st March 1801; the eldest son of the fine old English gentleman his father, of the same name, who died five and twenty years ago, aged 88. - - Wreathes and crosses were sent by the following:- The Misses Marsh-Caldwell, - -

 Army and Navy Gazette